yangyinqi/zf_vimrc.vim/README.md

 * `ZF_256` : use 256 color colorscheme

+    default: try to auto check

     may looks incorrect if used in non-256 color terminal

 * `ZF_YCM` : use `YouCompleteMe` instead of `clang_complete`

+    default: 0

     see `YouCompleteMe vs clang_complete` below for detailed info

 * `ZF_force` : remove all contents and perform clean install

+    default: 0

-    items to remove before install
+    these items would be removed before install

     ```
     ~/.vimrc
     ~/_vimrc
     ~/.vim
     ```

+* `ZF_neovim` : also install to neovim, which would add `source ~/zf_vimrc.vim`
+    to `~/.config/nvim/init.vim`

+    default: 1

 once installed, you may press `z?` to view a quick tutorial for this config